oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 {% img blog/spring-boot-vue3/app-main-screen.png alt:"Todo app main screen" width:"1000" %}{: .center-image }

 You should be able to delete items, add new items, rename, and filter items.
 All data is stored on the Spring Boot resource server and is presented by the Vue + Quasar frontend.

 ## Do more with Spring Boot, Vue, and Okta

-In this tutorial, you built a Spring Boot resource server backend and a Vue frontend.
+You built a Spring Boot resource server backend and a Vue frontend in this tutorial.
 The Vue client used the latest Vue 3 version with the Quasar framework.
 The app included full CRUD (create, read, update, and delete) capabilities.
 It was all secured using Okta.

-You can find the source code for this example on GitHub, in the [@oktadev/okta-spring-boot-vue-crud-example](https://github.com/oktadev/okta-spring-boot-vue-crud-example) repository.
+You can find the source code for this example on GitHub in the [@oktadev/okta-spring-boot-vue-crud-example](https://github.com/oktadev/okta-spring-boot-vue-crud-example) repository.

 If you liked this post, there's a good chance you'll like similar ones: